Estonia’s president and Mayor of Helsinki among Hanken Honorary Doctors

 You can find more information about the honorary doctors by clicking here.

-Professor Tore Ellingsen will hold a seminar open to public: Money Demand Recessions.
-The seminar is part of a series given at Helsinki Graduate School of Economics.
+Professor Tore Ellingsen held a seminar in connection to the promotion.
+The seminar was open to public: Money Demand Recessions and was part of a series given at Helsinki Graduate School of Economics.

 Time: 24.10 kl 10.00-11.30